skip to content

 Effective AI Engineering

-A production-minded reading path for building AI systems that are reliable, observable, evaluable, and safe enough to put in front of real users.
-This series starts from the Mirascope Effective AI tips corpus, but only promotes pieces once they have a useful home in the library.
+A reading path for AI systems that have to survive contact with real users.
+The source material is the Mirascope Effective AI tips corpus; the site only promotes pieces once they have a real job in the library.

 The shape of the series

-1. 1Make AI calls observable before trying to optimize them.
+1. 1Trace AI calls before trying to optimize them.

-2. 2Turn traces, annotations, and replay into an improvement loop.
+2. 2Turn traces, annotations, and replay into a way to get better.

-3. 3Harden RAG, agents, and tool use around the places production systems actually fail.
+3. 3Harden RAG, agents, and tool use where production systems actually fail.

 Published path